melaniemagdalene/Ruby-on-Rails-Tutorial/README.md

 == README

-This README would normally document whatever steps are necessary to get the application up and running.
+Steps necessary to get the application up and running:

-Things you may want to cover:

 * Ruby version